pangenome/pggb/docs/rst/tutorials/sequence_partitioning.rst

         --plot

 The visualization is written in the ``scerevisiae7.mapping.paf.edges.list.txt.communities.pdf`` file.
-Here is the visualization of a few communities, including the two ones that depict the structural rearrangements (in red and green):
+Here is the visualization of the two communities that depict the structural rearrangements (in grey and green):

 .. image:: /img/scerevisiae7.zoom_in_communities.png